School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 There is also plenty of choice when it comes to sporting, cultural and social activities.
 The school will be a unique opportunity to develop your skills in subjects and activities that you’ve never done before.
 But it will also be the perfect opportunity to integrate into Canadian life and get to know young people your own age.

-Canadians are well-known for their hospitality, their tolerance and openness.
+Canadians are renowned for their hospitality, tolerance and open-mindedness.

-Families are carefully selected by the district’s accommodation service based on their genuine desire to host a young foreigner and share their culture with them through everyday life.
-This service visits the families’ homes and ensures they can provide the participant with a balanced and welcoming environment.
+Families are carefully selected by the district accommodation service for their genuine desire to welcome a young foreigner and share their culture with him or her through daily life.
+This service visits the families’ homes and ensures that they can offer the participant a balanced and warm environment.

-There is no typical family profile.
-Each one is unique and reflects the society and lifestyle of the country you have chosen.
-The family hosting you may have children or not; they may be a blended family or a single-parent family, a single person whose children no longer live at home, retirees, or younger individuals.
-It is not the composition of the family that matters, but rather their availability and motivation to share their culture with you.
+There is no such thing as a typical family profile.
+Each one is unique and reflects the society and way of life of the country you have chosen.
+Your host family may or may not have children; it may be a blended family or a single-parent family, a single person whose children no longer live at home, retired people or younger people.
+It’s not the composition of the family that’s important, but their willingness and motivation to share their culture with you.

-Travel time between home and school varies, but families generally live no more than 60 minutes away by public transport.
+Travel time between the family and the school varies, but families generally live no more than 60 minutes away by public transport.

 In Burnaby, you will have 2 main contacts: a school coordinator and a homestay coordinator.